dkjer/qmk_firmware/keyboards/durgod/venus/keymaps/via/readme.md

-# The default keymap for Durgod Venus.
+# The via keymap for Durgod Venus.

-Layer 0 : Standard ANSI 60 Keys layout
+Layer 0 : Standard layout

 Layer 1 : F1-12 and additional navigation keys.